-If you’re planning to build a new website, do a major migration, or redesign a site, one of the first questions you might have is how to structure your site for search engine optimization.
-Given the widespread debate over using subdomains vs. subdirectories, you might be unsure which site structure you should choose and how that choice will impact your SEO.
-Let’s take a closer look at subdomain vs. subdirectory pros and cons before I dive into our time-tested recommendations.
+Planning to build a new website, do a major migration, or redesign a site?
+One of the first questions you might have is how to best structure your site for optimal search engine optimization (SEO).
+Given the widespread debate over using subdomains vs. subdirectories, you might be unsure which website structure you should choose and how that choice will impact your ability to rank well in search results.

 Site Structure & SEO

 Site structure relates to how you organize information on your website to make it available to visitors and search engines.
 Whether it’s mapped out with intention or just “happens” as you add content, your website’s structure can either support or frustrate the user experience.
-A carefully planned site structure will help users find their way to important content and offerings, and additionally, will improve your SEO.
+A carefully planned site structure will help users find their way to important content and offerings and improve your SEO.

-The more clarity in your content hierarchy and how pages relate to each other, the easier it will be for Google to index your site — directly impacting how your pages will perform in search.
-Beyond being easier to index, a well-structured site offers more internal linking opportunities — another significant ranking factor.
+A clear content hierarchy showcasing how pages relate to each other makes it easier for Googlebot to index your site — and directly impacts how your pages will perform in search.
+Plus, a well-structured site offers more internal linking opportunities — another significant ranking factor.

 Site owners might use a subdomain to separate a section of a website from the root domain.
 For example, Disney has created multiple subdomains that each serve a different purpose:

-Google sees subdomains as entirely different websites.
+Google treats subdomains as entirely different websites.
+That means the keywords and rankings of pages on one subdomain have no impact on the pages of another subdomain or the root domain.
 Any connection between them is dependent on the interlinking system a site owner puts in place.

-A subdirectory lives under the main domain and holds topically-related content — much in the same way folders organize categories of paperwork in a filing cabinet.
+A subdirectory, or subfolder, lives under the main domain and holds topically-related content — much in the same way folders organize categories of paperwork in a filing cabinet.
 For example, the Victorious website is a system of subdirectories.

 The Debate About Subdomain vs. Subdirectory SEO